storybookjs/react-native/MIGRATION.md

 In 5.2, the story parameter `displayName` was introduced as a publicly visible (but internal) API.
 Storybook's Component Story Format (CSF) loader used it to modify a story's display name independent of the story's `name`/`id` (which were coupled).

 In 5.3, the CSF loader decouples the story's `name`/`id`, which means that `displayName` is no longer necessary.
 Unfortunately, this is a breaking change for any code that uses the story `name` field.
-Storyshots relies on story `name`, and the appropriate mgiration is to simply update your snapshots.
+Storyshots relies on story `name`, and the appropriate migration is to simply update your snapshots.
 Apologies for the inconvenience!

 ### Unified docs preset